rlawrenc/cosc_304/labs/lab7/java/assign/setup/setup.md

 ## Debugging

-Errors will be printed on the respective PHP page being run.
+Errors will be printed on the respective page being run.

 ## Shutting Down the Development Server